nethibernate/netty-all-in-one/README.md

+# DEPRECATE

+No longer maintained.
+We suggest anyone who wants to use this repo to use maven or gradle instead.

 # netty-all-in-one

 This project is created for people who want to build the netty all-in-one jar.
 Since 4.1.69, netty has not provided all-in-one jar in its release anymore, but there are many legacy projects